 Risk of Investments in the Shipping Industry.
-The Fund will, from time to time, make equity, debt or hybrid investments in companies that acquire financial and/or hard assets in the shipping industry, which are subject to, among others, the following risks, which might not be insurable: (i) extensive and changing safety, environmental protection and other international, national, state and local governmental laws, regulations, treaties and conventions in force in international waters, the jurisdictional waters of the countries in which a shipping company's vessels operate, as well as the countries of such vessels' registration, compliance with which could require ship modifications and changes in operating procedure; (ii) risks associated with non-U.S. investments and force majeure risks (for example, international sanctions, embargoes, restrictions, nationalizations, and wars or acts of piracy or terrorist attacks and severe weather and natural disasters; see "Risks-Non-U.S. Securities Risks"); (iii) labor-related risks; (iv) adverse changes in maintenance and other fixed costs and/or capital expenditure requirements; and (v) counterparty risks, including risks of adverse changes industry and ports globally have been significantly impacted by the global decline in demand for goods that accompanied the COVID-19 outbreak.
+The Fund will, from time to time, make equity, debt or hybrid investments in companies that acquire financial and/or hard assets in the shipping industry, which are subject to, among others, the following risks, which might not be insurable: (i) extensive and changing safety, environmental protection and other international, national, state and local governmental laws, regulations, treaties and conventions in force in international waters, the jurisdictional waters of the countries in which a shipping company's vessels operate, as well as the countries of such vessels' registration, compliance with which could require ship modifications and changes in operating procedure; (ii) risks associated with non-U.S. investments and force majeure risks (for example, international sanctions, embargoes, restrictions, nationalizations, and wars or acts of piracy or terrorist attacks and severe weather and natural disasters; see "Risks-Non-U.S. Securities Risks"); (iii) labor-related risks; (iv) adverse changes in maintenance and other fixed costs and/or capital expenditure requirements; and (v) counterparty risks, including risks of adverse changes affecting chartering agreements from which a shipping company derives income.
+Additionally, the shipping industry and ports globally have been significantly impacted by the global decline in demand for goods that accompanied the COVID-19 outbreak.